-In the park's interior, you'll find a visitor center, a native plant garden and a reconstructed Yurok plank-house village.
+In the park's interior, you'll find a visitor center, a native plant garden and a Yurok plank-house village.
 You can picnic or wake up to bird songs at one of three campgrounds.
-In summer, you can witness a traditional ceremony at Sumeg Village or take a hike led by a docent or professional naturalist.
+In summer, you can take a hike led by a docent or professional naturalist.

 On September 30, 2021, the California State Park and Recreation Commission voted unanimously to change the name of Patrick’s Point State Park to Sue-meg State Park.

 The name “Sue-meg” has been used by Yurok people to describe the area where the park is now located since time immemorial.
 In 1851, Irish homesteader Patrick Beegan recorded a preemption claim on the westernmost promontory of the peninsula and built a small cabin there.
 Beegen was implicated in the murder of a Native American boy in 1854, then escaped to the Bald Hills, east of present-day Orick.
 In 1864, he led a militia to a Native American village where numerous Indigenous people were massacred.
 Although Beegen lived in the Sue-meg area for less than three years, other homesteaders came to call the area “Patrick’s Ranch” or “Patrick’s Point”.